Tourist attractions in Kolkata: Historic hotels

 The Grand Hotel had humble beginnings.
 In the 1870s Mrs. Annie Monk opened her boarding house at numbers 13, 14 and 15 Chowringhee.
 In the meantime, Arathoon Stephen, an Armenian from Isfahan had arrived in Calcutta and proceeded to make his fortune in the jewellery business.
 By the early 20th century he had put together a sizeable fortune and had purchased numbers 16 and 17 Chowringhee.
 Soon he purchased Mrs. Monk's boarding house and number 18 Chowringhee as well, and proceeded to develop all the properties together into the hotel that came to be known as the Grand Hotel.

-The Grand Hotel had humble beginnings as Mrs. Monte's Boarding House at 13, Jawahar Lal Nehru Road.
-Acquired by the real-estate baron Arrathoon Stephen, it turned into a 3-story 500-room hotel.
+Acquired by the real-estate baron, it turned into a 3-story 500-room hotel.
 Acquired by hotelier Mohan Singh Oberoi in 1938, it became the Oberoi Grand.
 The hotel got a major lift during World War II when about 4000 soldiers were billeted there and would party regularly.
-Events like the U.S. Marines' Ball at the hotel remind visitors of such times.